evilthreads669966/mechtron/README.md

 ## Useful Tips
 - You can aim a mechtron client at a mechtron server that doesn't exist yet.
 - A torified shell will interfere with mechtron.
-- You can use a client's ID anywhere you can use an IP address and vice versa.
+- Client ID and IP are interchangeable.
+You can use an ID anywhere you can use an IP.

 ## Commands
 <table>